NBA Legend Isiah Thomas Explains How Bucks Can Beat Celtics In Eastern Conference Semifinals

 — Ben Rohrbach (@brohrbach) April 24, 2019

-Trust is undeniably a major issue for the Celtics during the regular season.
-Whenever the team struggles, some of the veterans, specifically Kyrie Irving, are criticizing the young players’ efforts on both ends of the floor.
-Luckily, before the real battle started in the NBA Playoffs 2019, the Celtics have managed to fix the issue.
-Though they still need to work on their chemistry, the Celtics have finally started playing again like a team.
+Trust was undeniably a major issue for the Celtics during the regular season.
+Whenever the team struggled, some of the veterans, specifically Kyrie Irving, were caught criticizing the young players’ efforts on both ends of the floor.
+Luckily, before the real battle of the NBA finals began, the Celtics had reportedly managed to fix the issue.
+Though they still need to work on their chemistry, the Celtics have finally started playing like a cohesive team.

 It remains unknown if Isiah Thomas’ advice can really help the Bucks defeat the Celtics in a best-of-seven series.
-The Celtics are known as a team who has the ability to bring their game to another level in the postseason, while the NBA Playoffs 2019 will be the first time the Bucks reach the second round since the 2000-01 NBA season.
+The Celtics are known as a team that have the ability to bring their game to another level in the postseason, and the 2019 playoffs will be the first time that the Bucks have reached the second round since the 2000-01 NBA season.